LapatePic.png

 Undergraduate Researcher

-Megan is a second-year undergraduate pursuing a B.S. in Biopsychology.
+Megan is a fourth-year undergraduate pursuing a B.S. in Biopsychology.
 She is interested in clinical neuroscience and how the neural networks of emotion can contribute to neurological and mental disorders.
-In the LEAP Neuro Lab, Megan is assisting Mengsi Li in investigating the context-sensitivity of affective coloring and its implications for emotional functioning.
+In the LEAP Neuro lab, Megan is assisting Mengsi Li in investigating the context-sensitivity of affective coloring and its implications for emotional functioning.
 After graduation, she hopes to pursue an MD, aspiring to become a psychiatrist.

 Undergraduate Researcher